 Degree students may take up to a full-time course load - 15.0 units per term (9.0 during the summer).
 There is no time limit on how quickly you must finish your degree; take all the time you need!
 If you need to take a break from your studies, you can always come back (see ‘Return to Studies Form’ for more info).

 Not all of our online courses have final proctored exams but when they do, you can write your exams at any of our hundreds of established exam centers in Canada and around the world, or via online proctoring where available.
 You’ll get to select your exam centre when you enroll in a course.
-If we happen not to have one set up near you, we’ll contact you about arranging for a proctor.
+If we happen not to have one set up near you, please select "Remote" (9999) when applying and we’ll contact you about arranging for a proctor.

 Exam times and dates are set by the University and cannot be changed.
 Please ensure to arrange your personal and work affairs to attend your exams as scheduled.
 Exams for online courses are never scheduled during the evening or on weekends.